1,000+ Opportunities

 Rhode Island’s cherished parks, trails, and open spaces enhance quality of life, improve the health of the environment, strengthens the state’s climate resilience, and contributes to a vibrant economy.
 Since 1985, over 13,000 acres of land have been protected.

-Based on current listing details, eligibility includes: Municipalities, land trusts, and non-profit conservation organizations in Rhode Island.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Municipalities, land trusts, and non-profit conservation organizations in Rhode Island.
+Confirm the full requirements in the official notice before applying.